-For example, our Powervault 3 technology helps homeowners make the most of the renewable electricity they generate – and it can optionally be used by your electricity supplier to store and supply electricity for the grid, helping balance out renewable generation with peak demand.
+For example, solar battery technology helps homeowners make the most of the renewable electricity they generate – and it can optionally be used by your electricity supplier to store and supply electricity for the grid, helping balance out renewable generation with peak demand.

-However, it's very hard to go completely 'off-grid' so you might want back up your own generation with a tariff that you know is backed by zero carbon electricity generation, just as our fixed tariffs are.
+However, it's very hard to go completely 'off-grid' so you might want to backup your own generation with a tariff that you know is backed by zero carbon electricity generation, just as our fixed tariffs are.